click here to view the website for the November 2008 performances of Marco Polo In Amsterdam

 , an opera within an opera, marks a further stage in the composer Tan Dun's own spiritual journey, an exploration of a new language of music and performing arts through the fusion of Western avant-garde style with Eastern accent.
 Multi-cultural elements such as Peking Opera, Kabuki, Indonesian shadow theatre, and the face painting of Tibetan ritual are used.
 It has a duration under two hours, and plays without intermission.

-, the spiritual journey, (the cycle of the spirit and of Nature) coexists with a physical journey from West to East.
-The former is explored in the Book of Timespace sections of the opera through the participation of Shadows, Memory and Nature, in Peking opera style.
+, the spiritual journey (the cycle of the spirit and of Nature), coexists with a physical journey from West to East.
+The former is explored in the Book of Timespace sections of the opera through the participation of Shadows, Memory, and Nature in a Peking-opera style.
 Interwoven are the legendary adventures of Marco Polo as he makes his journey from Italy to China.
-These sections are written in a more Western opera style combining avant-garde and theatrical traditions, and are played out by Beings, although with underlying echoes of the simultaneous spiritual journey provided by historical figures of Dante, Shakespeare and Li Po.
+These sections are written in a more Western operatic style combining avant-garde and theatrical traditions and are played out by Beings, although with underlying echoes of the simultaneous spiritual journey provided by historical figures Dante, Shakespeare, and Li Po.

 Along with the geographical journey from West to East there is an important musical journey.
-Above the orchestra and chorus, there is a spicy ensemble of mediaeval European, Indian, Tibetan and Chinese instruments which illustrate the changing scenes of the geographic journey.
-The fantasy-dream world of the spiritual journey and the exciting stories of Marco Polo's voyage are two operas that merge to the same goal, the discovery of experience from past to present to future -- from the known to the unknown.
+Above the orchestra and chorus, there is a spicy ensemble of medieval European, Indian, Tibetan, and Chinese instruments which illustrate the changing scenes of the geographic journey.
+The fantasy-dream world of the spiritual journey and the exciting stories of Marco Polo's voyage are two operas that merge with the same goal, the discovery of experience from past to present to future -- from the known to the unknown.

 POLO: Dramatic Tenor